 Medical Laboratory Technicians (MLT's) play a critical role in the detection, diagnosis, and treatment of disease.
-Under the supervision of a medical technologist or physician, the MLT uses their skills to aid in the diagnosis, treatment and prevention of disease.
 MLTs perform highly complex laboratory procedures ranging from detailed manual techniques to sophisticated computerized technology.
 The continued growth of the laboratory science profession is producing an increased demand for educated and motivated laboratory professionals.
 Opportunities for employment for the MLT include: hospital and reference laboratories, physician offices, clinics, forensic laboratories, pharmaceutical companies, and research facilities.